tko22/flask-boilerplate/README.md

 ```
 (venv)$ deactivate venv
 ```
-After installing Postgres, create a user and a database then grant privileges.
+After installing Postgres, create a user(with name 'nbb' and password 'password') and a database called 'nbb_db' then grant privileges.
 We will do this in your CLI:
 ```
 $ psql
 # create user nbb with password 'password';
 # create database nbb_db owner nbb encoding 'utf-8';
 # GRANT ALL PRIVILEGES ON DATABASE nbb_db TO nbb;
 ```
+Note: Please replace the user name and password and database name to what you want in your own application.
 ## Running Development Server
 To run the server, make sure you are in the root directory:
 ```